In this Angular Services tutorial, we will show you how to build a simple component that fetches a

 method of the ProductService.

-The returned list of Products are stored in the local variable products
+It returns a list of Products, which we store in the local variable products

 Template